TritonDataCenter/smartos-docs/docs/smf-quick-reference.md

 ### Services in `maintenance` State

 A service will be moved to `maintenance` state if it exits 10 times within 10 seconds.
-This is usually do to an error.
+This is usually due to an error.
 The program may be crashing, or it may be exiting due to a configuration error.

 In order to determine the cause of the error, you will need to examine the logs.